Last Updated on

 13. Mackerel Rundown

-Mackerel Rundown is usually eaten at breakfast time.
-This dish is usually served with boiled green bananas or boiled yam.
-This savoury dish is made by cooking salted mackerel with coconut milk and seasoning, such as onions, garlic, scallion and tomatoes.
+One of the most popular Jamaican dishes eaten at breakfast time is Mackerel Rundown.
+This traditional Jamaican dish is usually served with boiled green bananas or boiled yam.
+Mackerel Rundown is made by cooking salted mackerel with coconut milk and seasoning, such as onions, garlic, scallion and tomatoes.

 14. Sweet Potato Pudding

-This is another favourite Jamaican dessert.
+No foray in Jamaican cuisine is complete with out trying out the desserts.
+Sweet potato pudding is one of the most popular favourite Jamaican desserts.
 This pudding is made with Jamaican sweet potato, coconut milk, raisins, nutmeg, cinnamon and other spices.

 15. Jamaican Bun